 Does the surgeon use such techniques as wide zone laser reshaping to minimize night glare and halos?
 Does the surgeon have experience in handling high amounts of astigmatism or nearsightedness?
 Does the surgeon have experience in repairing older refractive procedures?
 What is his philosophy on customizing monovision for each patient?
 If a surgeon is used to treating complex cases on a regular basis, that experience may translate into better safety and reliability for more mainstream cases.

 7. What is the cost and what is included?

-What does the surgeon and center cost?
+What do the surgeon and center combined cost?
 Are their hidden charges for exams and enhancements?
 Are there extra charges for medicines?
-Are their extra charges for emergency care?
-Asking these questions beforehand may prevent your "good deal" from turning into a financial fiasco.
+Are there extra charges for emergency care?
+Asking these questions beforehand may prevent your “good deal” from turning into a financial fiasco.

 8. Finally, make sure you are comfortable with the surgeon, the center, and the staff!